MileHacker Logo

 Scheduling Advice

-• Verify operating hours and any seasonal closures before your visit.
+• Verify operating hours and any seasonal closures before you go.

-• Book tickets for in-demand tours or museums in advance if possible to avoid wait times.
+• Book tickets for in-demand tours or museums in advance if achievable to avoid wait times.

-• Allow extra time for unexpected stops at roadside stands or small shops.
+• Allow extra time for unexpected stops at stands by the side of the road or small shops.

 Respectful Tourism